getappmap/appmap-dotnet/README.md

 MicrosoftInstrumentationEngine_ConfigPath64_TestMethod=opt/appmap-dotnet/ProductionBreakpoints_x64.config
 ```

+For convenience [run](scripts/run.sh) script is provided that sets it all up for the `out` subdirectory, as built
+by `docker-build.sh`.
+If you're building locally, you can `ln -sf build/libappmap-instrumentation.so out`
+so that the current binary is used.

 ## Building

 The repository is pretty self-contained and should build on any Linux with modern cmake and C++ compiler.